generalnobody/vu-bsc/README.md

 The [Erdos02.mtx](./matrices/Erdos02.mtx) has extremely dense data along the left and top edges of the matrix, while the rest is empty.
 This should theoretically be dividable into blocks, which should benefit from being loaded into the BSR format.

 ### Random
-The other two matrices have a more or less random distribution.
+The other two matrices, [ash219.mtx](./matrices/ash219.mtx) and [mk12-b2.mtx](./matrices/mk12-b2.mtx), have a more or less random distribution.
 These should therefore show worse performance in the DIA and BSR formats, but comparatively better performance in the other formats.
+One is larger, being able to showcase differences in performance in case of larger matrices, while the other is smaller, being able to showcase the opposite.